Aravinthvimal/Huddle-Landing-Page/README.md

 This is my **Day 13** of the [Frontend Mentor](https://www.frontendmentor.io/home) Challenge endurance.

 Thanks for checking out this front-end coding challenge.
-This is the Live preview solution of the [Base Apparel Coming Soon Page](https://www.frontendmentor.io/challenges/huddle-landing-page-with-a-single-introductory-section-B_2Wvxgi0) challenge by [Frontend Mentor](https://www.frontendmentor.io/home).
+This is the Live preview solution of the [Huddle Landing Page](https://www.frontendmentor.io/challenges/huddle-landing-page-with-a-single-introductory-section-B_2Wvxgi0) challenge by [Frontend Mentor](https://www.frontendmentor.io/home).

 ## Focusig on 👀